KnowledgeCaptureAndDiscovery/DISK-PROV-MAPPER/dataNarrativeFull.md

 ## Data Query

 **Data Catalog**: Enigma ODS wiki (Ontology).
-Data obtained from the Enigma ODS wiki (Ontology) a collaborative wiki for different working groups of Enigma.
+Data was obtained from the Enigma ODS wiki (Ontology) a collaborative wiki for different working groups of Enigma.
-**Data query explanation**: The user didin't provide an explanation for the data query
+**Data query explanation**: The user didn't provide an explanation for the data query

 ## Data retrieved